apache/pulsar/site2/docs/getting-started-helm.md

 You can use the Pulsar client to create producers and consumers to produce and consume messages.

-By default the Helm chart expose the Pulsar cluster through a Kubernetes `LoadBalancer`.
+By default, the Helm chart exposes the Pulsar cluster through a Kubernetes `LoadBalancer`.
 In Minikube, you can use the following command to get the IP address of the proxy service.

 ```bash
 kubectl get services -n pulsar | grep pulsar-mini-proxy